BinarX-Curtin/School-Holiday-Program/2. Payload Software Development/2.1. Getting Started with STM32 Microcontroller Programming/Readme.md

 Software development with STM32CubeMX (inside STM32CubeIDE) and the STM32Cube hardware abstraction layer (HAL) is a good way to start as it helps you understand the tight coupling between hardware and software in (microcontroller) embedded software development, and it allows you to familiarise yourself with the STM32Cube APIs which are usually still available for specific hardware functionality in high level software frameworks such as ARM Mbed or Zephyr.
 The graphical initialisation code generation offered by STM32CubeMX significantly reduces the barrier to getting started, and is useful for pin mapping and to figure out possible hardware configurations even if you’re using a higher level software framework.

 ### 2.1 Creating a project <!-- omit from toc -->
 1. Open STM32CubeIDE.<br><br>**IMPORTANT NOTE:** if you are using a lab computer you will have an older version of CubeMX.
-You will not be able to follow these steps and hence you must download [this](/2.%20Payload%20Software%20Development/2.1.%20Getting%20Started%20with%20STM32%20Microcontroller%20Programming/2.1.%20Getting%20Started%20with%20STM32%20Microcontroller%20Programming.ioc) file.
-Please skip to [step 3](#30-coding-in-c).
+You will instead need to start from [this](/2.%20Payload%20Software%20Development/2.1.%20Getting%20Started%20with%20STM32%20Microcontroller%20Programming/blank_ioc.ioc) file.
 2. Select "File>New>STM32 Project" to create a new STM32 project using CubeMX:

    ![Alt text](figures/STM32_CreateProject.png)